 - or 2000 yen (combination ticket including admission to the Kondo Hall, Daito Pagoda and more)

 Don’t forget to put off your shoes every time you enter a temple.
-Be polite and follow the photo restrictions, meaning no photos in holy temples, mausoleums or simply in buildings with the sign “no photos”.
-You can be certain about, that Japanese people will appreciate you following their rituals.
+Be polite and follow the photo restrictions, meaning no photos in holy temples, mausoleums, or simply in buildings with the sign “no photos”.
+You can be certain, that Japanese people will appreciate you following their rituals.

 Torodo (Lantern Hall) & Eireiden Temple with Graveyard Area

 Danjo Garan (壇上伽藍) complex & Konpon Daitō Pagoda

 Danjo Garan (壇上伽藍), heartland of Koyasan:

 Koyasan temples of Japanese Buddhism – Mount Kõya

 Favorite pictures from Koyasan Nature

 More articles for your Gay Japan Travels:

-- Overview over our one-month Travel to Japan >
+- Overview of our one-month Travel to Japan >

 - Our review of the Kumagaiji temple lodge stay in Koyasan >